 Emotional Motives of Erdoğanism in the Turkish Diaspora

-For almost sixteen years now, Recep Tayyip Erdoğan, the leader of AKP, the former prime minister and the current president of Turkey, has enduringly been a symbolic figure through his speeches and behaviours regarding both internal and foreign policies.
+For almost twenty years now, Recep Tayyip Erdoğan, the leader of AKP, the former prime minister and the current president of Turkey, has enduringly been a symbolic figure through his speeches and behaviours regarding both internal and foreign policies.
 Not surprisingly, Erdoğan’s leadership and the ever-increasing support he has received from the masses have been a subject of academic interest throughout the years.
 Yet, almost all the literature about the AKP rule and Erdoğan’s leadership has somehow ignored the emotional motives of the masses supporting Erdoğan.

 This research aims to gain an insight into Erdoğan’s leadership since 2003; how he became the symbol of the emotional motives of a collectivity and how he gained support by embodying and reflecting the emotions of the masses in his political discourse, personal inclinations and behaviours.
 Drawing on the literature on the politics of emotions, this proposal argues that Erdoğan’s leadership traits as well as his personal history have appealed intensively to the desires, passions and needs of the masses and his power substantially results from his ability to arouse already existing emotions of the masses.